deduce-dev/dac-man/docs/quickstart.md

 ### Using the CSV plug-in

-As one of Dac-Man's built-in plug-ins, after enabling it by installing its dependencies, the CSV plug-in will be used automatically when comparing CSV files.
+When dependencies are installed, Dac-Man's CSV plugin-in will be used automatically when comparing CSV files.

 The `examples/data/csv` directory contains the two example files `A.csv` and `B.csv`.